grbtm/rssBriefing/README.md

 docker build -t rssbriefing .
 ```

-Run the app in a Docker container, by default a sqlite db will be initiated with
+Run the app in a Docker container, by default a temporary sqlite db will be initiated inside the container with
-a database migration
+a database migration:
 ```
 docker run -e DB_UPGRADE=1 -p 5000:5000 rssbriefing
 ```